 Counseling Across Cultures in the International School - CTC 105

-- What role does the student's cultural background play in this issue?
+- What role does cultural background play in the helping relationship?

-- How is the counselor's own cultural heritage showing up in the process?
+- How do our own cultural upbringings factor in the counseling process?

 In order to access course materials, participants are required to bring a laptop computer with wireless internet capability and appropriate adapters to this course.